npm/npm/doc/cli/shrinkwrap.md

 ### Other Notes

-Since "npm shrinkwrap" uses the locally installed packages to construct the shrinkwrap file, devDependencies will be included if and only if you've installed them already when you make the shrinkwrap.

 A shrinkwrap file must be consistent with the package's package.json file. "npm shrinkwrap" will fail if required dependencies are not already installed, since that would result in a shrinkwrap that wouldn't actually work.
 Similarly, the command will fail if there are extraneous packages (not referenced by package.json), since that would indicate that package.json is not correct.

+Since "npm shrinkwrap" is intended to lock down your dependencies for production use, `devDependencies` will not be included unless you explicitly set the `--dev` flag when you run `npm shrinkwrap`.
+If installed `devDependencies` are excluded, then npm will print a warning.
+If you want them to be installed with your module by default, please consider adding them to `dependencies` instead.

 If shrinkwrapped package A depends on shrinkwrapped package B, B's shrinkwrap will not be used as part of the installation of A. However,